-The nature of the seabed surrounding Bird Island is diverse.
+The nature of the seabed surrounding Simeonof Island is diverse.
 The area contains numerous islands and islets.
-The W coast is rugged with many drying features and an undulating bottom, while to the N, E and S the seabed is relatively featureless, with low slope bays.
+The entire W coast of Simeonof Island is rugged and undulating with many drying features.
+The seabed throughout Twelve Fathom Strait is relatively featureless, with an undulating bottom.